Healthy weight calculator for children and teenagers

 Children’s growth can change over time, so it’s important to check your child’s height and weight every three months.

-The result suggests your child is well above a healthy weight for their height and age.
+The result suggests the child being measured is well above a healthy weight for their height and age.

 Children above a healthy weight may develop health problems in childhood, such as asthma; sleep problems; hip, knee and ankle problems; and high cholesterol or blood pressure.